 Arthritis is one of the more common musculoskeletal conditions associated with an abnormal gait.

 The tricky thing to understand here is that limitation of motion is the most common rating for joint conditions.
 A condition cannot be classified as both.
 The only way to have your condition rated as degenerative arthritis is if it does not impede your range of motion enough to classify in that category.

 If you do qualify in the arthritis category, consider the joints impacted by your arthritis that might be behind your abnormal gait.

 Your hips, knees, and ankles are considered major joints.
 Your toe joints, spine, or sacroiliac joint are considered minor joints.
-If you have arthritis in two or more major or minor joint groups and the condition only incapacitates you on occasion, the rating is 20%.
+If you have arthritis in two or more major or minor joint groups and the condition only occasionally incapacitates you, the rating is 20%.

 As mentioned, spinal cord compression or infarction can damage your nerves and lead to changes in your gait.

 This condition is known as spinal stenosis.
 As with other spinal cord injuries, your VA rating is tied to your degree of motion.
 If your flexion is 30 degrees or less, the rating is 40%.